NYE: Saying Goodbye to 2017 in Leeds

 Viennese Whirl at Leeds Town Hall

 Perhaps one of Leeds’ most iconic buildings, the Town Hall celebrates New Year’s Eve with an effortlessly classy afternoon of Viennese waltzes, marches and polkas in the Victoria Hall.
-Led by the fantastic Orchestra of Opera North with conductor Julian Brown, expect a cultured way to welcome in the New Year.
+Led by the fantastic Orchestra of Opera North with conductor Justin Brown, expect a cultured way to welcome in the New Year.

 Your ticket, which you can get from £10.60, gets you a glass of bubbly or orange juice on arrival.
 Perfect.